 - 1. Apply theoretical knowledge as well as classical and modern skills and techniques in coffee management and in their professional performance as mixologists/bartenders. - 2.
-Analyze information and procedures related their professional field mixology/bartending in a logical and critical manner. - 3.
+Analyze information and procedures related to their professional field in mixology/bartending in a logical and critical manner. - 3.
 Communicate ideas in a sharp and effective manner while performing their duties as mixologists/bartenders. - 4.
 Use the technological and computer-based means available to research information and procedures related to the mixologist/bartender duties. - 5.
 Demonstrate collaborative work skills with a strong sense of responsibility and in compliance with laws, respect for diversity, and good moral and ethical judgement in their professional field as mixologists/bartenders.

-- · Available in Spanish language via on ground delivery method. - · Students should only enroll in courses and programs delivered in Spanish at NUC University if they have an adequate master of the Spanish language.
+- Available in Spanish language via on ground delivery method. - Students should only enroll in courses and programs delivered in Spanish at NUC University if they have an adequate master of the Spanish language.

-2 Credits in General Education Courses 1 Credits in Core Courses 21 Credits in Major Courses
+- 2 Credits in General Education Courses 1 Credits in Core Courses 21 Credits in Major Courses - 24 Total Credits

+GENERAL EDUCATION COURSES

 INGL 2104 Conversational English 2 2

-2

-CORE COURSES
+CORE COURSI ES

 PRTR 1006 Occupational Seminar 1

 1

-MAJOR COURSES
+MAJOR COUR SES

 BARR 1017 Introduction to Restaurants

 and Hospitality 1

 BARR 2006 Customer Services and

 Table Service 2

 BARR 1018 Other Cocktail-Making

 Techniques (Working Flair

 and Competition

 Techniques) 1

 VINO 1002 Wine Service 2

 BEBI 1007 Applied Mixology 2

 BEBI 1002 Beverage Preparation and

 Service I: Lab 2

 BARR 1014 Introduction to the Bar 2

-BARR 1015 Bar Operation and
+BARR 1015 Bar Operation and -

-Management 2
+DEDI 1000 Management 2

-BEBI 1003 Beverage Preparation and
+BEBI 1003 Beverage Preparation and 2

-Service II: Lab 2
+DEDI 1000 Service II: Lab 2

-BEBI 1008 Barista Services 2
+BEBI 1008 Barista Services 2 3

-PRAC 1018 Externship/ 3
+PRAC 1018 Externship/ ہ 21

-21 Ĺ

-TOTAL CREDITS 24 ŧ
+TOTAL CREE DITS 21 24

-- externship will perfomed The be stablishments outside the Institution, according to availability.
+- The externship will be perfomed stablishments outside the Institution, according to availability.
 Specific centers, days or schedules are not guaranteed. - This academic program has several courses that integrate with the extended laboratory of Cafeteria.